 Inspirational captain Sam Whitelock and backline general Ryan Crotty have both recovered from concussion to give the eight-time champions a boost for the match in Christchurch.

 The Crusaders still have an extensive sick list, including All Blacks skipper Kieran Read, Owen Franks, Joe Moody, Israel Dagg and Richie Mo’unga.
+But coach Scott Robertson was not looking for excuses, saying players were fired up.

 “There’s been a little bit of an edge at training — it’s the expectations that come with the jersey, and we’ve got to drive it ourselves,” he said.